davetron5000/naildrivin5.com/_posts/2021-04-27-code-reviews-or-not-at-a-startup.md

 <!-- more -->

 Two of our team values are *autonomy* and *respect*.
-This concepts are the foundation of our current process of creating pull requests, possibly reviewing them, and when we merge them to the main branch for deployment.
+These concepts are the foundation of our current process of creating pull requests, possibly reviewing them, and when we merge them to the main branch for deployment.

 ## Autonomy to Ship, Respect When to Get or Give Feedback